 ORDERING THE UNIFORM

-While The Order does not supply its members with uniforms directly, it is pleased to inform those interested in a supplier in Pakistan is producing them to order. to produce them.
-An earlier supplier produce a very inexpensive version, but it was not very sturdy.
-The new supplier produces a lined jacket in better quality wool and early reports from purchaser have been positive.
+While The Order does not supply its members with uniforms directly, it is pleased to inform those interested that a supplier in Pakistan is producing them to order.
+The new supplier produces a complete uniform including a lined jacket in quality wool.
+In-hand inspections of uniforms from from the new supplier have been positive.

 Full price, measurement and ordering guide can be found here: download brochure.

 Members interested are invited to contact Mr. Naeem directly to make their arrangements for sizing, payment and other details.
 Again, this will be a private arrangement between Order members and the supplier and any difficulties will have to be taken up with the supplier.
-The Order has had a positive experience with Jason Industries in the past, but this is the first time we have sourced full uniforms from them.
 We hope that it is a a good experience and would appreciate feedback from members' experience in ordering and final product.